 Moreover, information related to certain transactions undertaken by the taxpayers is available with the tax department through ITR filed by others.
 For example, the property seller reports buyers' details in their ITR.

 A TDS certificate or Form 16/16A and Form 26AS have different purposes though they may seem to contain the same information.
-You can gather all relevant information related to TDS in Form 26AS, sufficient to file ITR.
+Form 16/16A is the certificate of TDS or TCS that is issued by the deductor which serves as an evidence that tax deducted or collected by him is deposited to the government under your PAN.
+Whereas, Form 26AS contains all relevant information related to TDS/TCS sufficient to file ITR.
 However, there is a need to obtain a TDS Certificate.
 The rationale behind introducing Form 26AS was to enable the taxpayers to cross-check and verify their details in the TDS certificates with the details recorded in Form 26AS and maintain transparency of information.

 When you do not have a TDS certificate or Form 26AS, you cannot verify your details and find mismatches that may have occurred.
-When you have both, you can cross-check, compare the details and find discrepencies, if any.
+When you have both, you can cross-check, compare the details and find discrepancies, if any.
 In the case there are discrepancies, you can get it corrected.

 Further, in the case of salaried persons, Form 26AS is not sufficient to file ITR since it does not show the break-up of the income and deductions claimed under Section 80C to Section 80U which are available in TDS certificate.
 Thus, you need a TDS certificate along with Form 26AS.